TuulaP/TuulaP.github.io/_posts/2016-07-03-SummerChallenges.markdown

 (at least) .

 It would be interesting to analyze if there are books, which cover several of the challenges.
-Definitely the Nobel winner one is something interesting, my long-term goal is to read something from all of the Nobel winners.
+Definitely the Nobel winner one is something take up on as my long-term goal is to read something from all of the [Nobel literary prize winners](https://en.wikipedia.org/wiki/List_of_Nobel_laureates_in_Literature#Laureates)
-Also especially those recommendations, which require that author is from specific continent require bit of sorting out before
+Also especially those recommendations, which require that author is from specific continent require bit of investigation.

+## Other challenges

+Another personal goal is to complete couple of interesting open university courses during July (as they have deadline at the end of the month).
+Those require lots of reading and writing, so maybe can get also couple book challenges done along the way. :sun_with_face:

 (P.S.
 Current test: http://urn.fi/URN:NBN:fi-fe2016070322185  ?)